 After explaining the Smartick process, I told my girls we would commit to playing for 15 days before deciding if we wanted to continue.
 They both agreed, and we got started with their first day.

 Using Math Apps: Our Smartick Experience

 Once her session was finished, she got to explore her virtual world and set up her avatar.
-Katie was immediately interested in all the options and asked for her turn with the game.
+K was immediately interested in all the options and asked for her turn with the game.